Alexhuszagh/rust-lexical/README.md

 **Similar Projects**

 If you want a minimal, stable, and compile-time friendly version of lexical's float-parsing algorithm, see [minimal-lexical](https://github.com/Alexhuszagh/minimal-lexical).
 If you want a minimal, performant float parser, recent versions of the Rust standard library should be [sufficient](https://github.com/rust-lang/rust/pull/86761).
+For high-performance integer formatters, look at [itoa](https://docs.rs/itoa/latest/itoa/).

 **Table of Contents**